Sexual arousal disorder: Diagnosis

 A psychologist will first consider any psychological or emotional problems; while a sex therapist will examine relationship issues; after which a medical doctor will investigate medical causes for the disorder.
 In order to receive this diagnosis, a woman must, for at least 6 months, report at least 3 of the following symptoms: absent or significantly reduced interest in sexual activity, in sexual or erotic thoughts or fantasies, in initiation of sex or receptiveness to sex, in excitement or pleasure in most sexual encounters, in sexual responsiveness to erotic cues, or in genital or non-genital responses to sexual activity.
 This can be either lifelong or acquired.

 Treatment

 Depending on the cause of the disorder, hormone therapy or a blood-flow enhancing medication, like Viagra, may be appropriate.

 Bremelanotide (formerly PT-141) is being studied in clinical tests to increase sexual desire in women.
 In 2014, Palatin, the company developing the drug, announced the beginning of a Phase 3 clinical trial to determine its effectiveness.

+Vibrators have also been found to be effective at addressing sexual arousal disorder.
+Sometimes described as a massager, the vibrator is used on the body to produce sexual stimulation.
+Examples of FDA registered vibrators for sexual arousal disorder include MysteryVibe's Crescendo.